 Leonardo da Vinci was a genius who was hundreds of years ahead of his time.
 Whether you know of him as an artist, an inventor, a designer, an anatomy expert, or a renaissance man, you will probably discover another facet of his brilliance at the Leonardo da Vinci Machines exhibit.

-Here are some of the highlights:
+Here are some highlights of the da Vinci Machines exhibit

-Hydraulic and Aquatic
+Hydraulic and aquatic

-The Secrets of the Mona Lisa
+The secrets of the Mona Lisa

 Anatomy – The Vitruvian Man

 . . .
 Leonardo’s surname is not da Vinci.
-Translated to English, it means Leonardo from Vinci, the town in which he was born.
+Translated into English, it means Leonardo from Vinci, the town in which he was born.
 His full birth name is Leonardo di ser Piero da Vinci meaning “Leonardo, son of Messer Piero from Vinci.”

 - Leonardo da Vinci Machines was at MOTAT from 30 July to 16 October 2016.

-- MOTAT is open daily from 10am to 5pm.
+- MOTAT is open daily from 10 am to 5 pm.

 - The main MOTAT museum is located at 805 Great North Road in the Western Springs district of Auckland.
-The Aviation Display Hall is located nearby and there is a tram to transport you between the two.
+The Aviation Display Hall is located nearby, and there is a tram to transport you between the two.

-- Entry to the da Vinci Machines exhibit is included with museum entry, as is entry to both MOTAT facilities.
+- Entry to the da Vinci Machines exhibit is included with museum entry, as is the entry to both MOTAT facilities.